anhydrous99/CTrader/README.md

     <img src="images/CTrader.png">
 </div>

-CTrader is a personal project that resulted from the fact that coinbase pro's web interface uses a massive amount of CPU resources.
+CTrader is a personal project, Coinbase Pro trading app, that resulted from the fact that coinbase pro's web interface uses a massive amount of CPU resources.
 I thought I would try my hand at creating a feature parity application.